thiagomendoncaferreiraramos/ricestheorem/README.md

 In pvs0_computable.pvs, there are definitions of the types Computable and PartialRecursive.
 There are also properties related to the countability the elements from the type PartialRecursive.

-In pvs0_to_nat.pvs, there are more properties related to countability of PVS0 expression that works with natural.
+In pvs0_to_nat.pvs, there are more properties related to countability of PVS0 expressions that work with natural numbers.

 In pvs0_lang.pvs, there are the shifiting code lemmas (called add_rec_list and add_rec_list2) and the offset definition.

-In pvs0_expr.pvs, there are the semantic evalution predically and functionally of the PVS0 programs.
+In pvs0_expr.pvs, there are the semantic evaluation predically and functionally of the PVS0 programs.

 In PVS0Expr.pvs, there is the grammar of the PVS0 expressions.